bonham000/fcc-react-tests-module/README.md

 * The challenge content explains the information relevant to the challenge
 * The instructions are clear
 * The tests correctly test for the desired functionality
-* The challenge fits into the overall curriculum narrative well
+* The challenge fits into the overall narrative of the curriculum

 Once a challenge has been fully QA'd its status will be updated to :white_check_mark: